lukexodus/qrar/README.md

 To install with pip, run:

-    pip install qrcode_attendance
+    pip install qrar

 Quickstart Guide
 ----------------

 # Instructions #
-1) Place the excel file at the same directory as the program (qrcode_attendance.py).
+1) Place the excel file at the same directory as the program (qrar.py).
 2) If first used, the excel file should be completely blank i.e. no data added.
 3) Press Ctrl+C to end the program.
 4) If you would like to change the layout of the excel file, please notify the programmer.